MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

    | Princing Plan    | Select **Standard S1 100 total ACU, 1.75 GB memory**.        |

 1. Select **Review + create**, review the Summary, and then select **Create**.
-   ‎It might take several minutes for the deployment to complete.
+   It might take several minutes for the deployment to complete.

 1. Create a second web app.
 On the Azure Portal home page, search  **WebApp**.